You are here

 Faculty

-We draw facutly from researchers and practitioners in different fields of wildlife biology and conservation and allied disciplines.
+We draw faculty from researchers and practitioners in different fields of wildlife biology and conservation and allied disciplines.

 Dr. Ajith Kumar was Faculty at the Wildlife Institute of India and Salim Ali Centre for Ornithology and Natural History, and was the Director of this program from 2003 to 2020.
 He is presently an Affiliate Scientist at the Centre for Wildlife Studies, Bangalore.